Art.

-Why I do this work.
+Why I choose this life.

 Members of the Waorani, Kichwa and Shuar tribes sign an intertribal peace agreement with Ixchel as part of her peacemaking work with Ya’ax ix’im Ek Balam.
+8 years ago I was living a life that I thought was my dream: I had a great art career, was an executive at a values driven nonprofit, married to someone I loved and had a good relationship with my family.
+Yet I was deeply unhappy.

-Change your mind, change your dreams, change your story, change your life.
+Change your story, change your life.

 -